-The Office of Research is pleased to welcome Walter J. Esselman, PhD, as its Senior Associate Dean of Research.
-Known for fostering cross-college research synergies, collaborative projects and for pursuing foundation and federal support for global health projects, Dr. Esselman will work closely with Jeffrey Dwyer, PhD, Senior Associate Dean for Innvovation and Community Partnerships.
-Prior to joining the office, he served as Chair of the Department of Microbiology & Molecular Genetics for ten years.
+Walter J. Esselman, PhD, is Senior Associate Dean of Research for the Michigan State University College of Human Medicine.
+Dr. Esselman is known for fostering cross-college research synergies, collaborative projects, and for pursuing foundation and federal support for basic research and global health projects for over 45 years at MSU.
+Prior to joining the College of Human Medicine, he served as Chair of the Department of Microbiology & Molecular Genetics for ten years.
 Under his leadership the department recruited over 20 new faculty members in a range of disciplines including microbial ecology, infectious diseases, genetics, immunology, virology and microbiology.
-Dr. Esselman has had a career of garnering research funding for his lab and of publishing research reports in fundamental immunology and diabetic retinopathy.
-He is currently a co-investigator or PI on several NIH grants.
-Dr. Esselman’s current position in the College of Human Medicine seeks to extend and develop research in basic science and to foster the translation of scientific discoveries into clinical treatments that contribute to overall well-being.
+During this period the research productivity of the department more than doubled.

 Dr. Esselman received a BS in Chemistry from the Catholic University of America (Washington, D.C.) and a PhD in Biochemistry from Pennsylvania State University.
 After post-doctoral work at Michigan State University he joined the faculty in the departments of Surgery and Microbiology & Molecular Genetics in the College of Human Medicine.